bdurand/us_geo/README.md

 The primary purpose it was built for is to provide a way to match ZIP codes to higher level geographic entities.

-You can use this gem in conjunction with non-Ruby projects if you just want to use the data.
-The core data is provided as [CSV files](./data/2020_dist/) which you can import yourself, or you can use the gem to import them for you.
+You can use the data from this gem in non-Ruby probjects.
+The data is provided as [CSV files](./data/2020_dist/) which you can import into any database or spreadsheet.
+You can see the database structure in the [schema.rb file](./db/schema.rb).

 ## Entities